florian-huber/data_science_course/book/04_data_and_types.md

 #### Big Data

 Working in data science there is really no way to avoid dealing with the challenges, the promises, or even the (many) definitions of **Big Data**.
-Since this is not our core concern in this book, I will simply stick to the very simple definition of saying
+Since this is not our core concern in this book, I will simply stick to the very simple definition, roughly following {cite}`russom2011big`, and say:

 > **Big Data** ≈ Data that is too large, too complex, or too volatile to be evaluated using manual and traditional data processing methods.